Electron beam emittance at operational intensity in fourth-generation synchrotron light sources: Intensity-dependent effects

 where \mbox{$\nu_s=\omega_s/\omega_0$} is the synchrotron tune, $\sigma_{t0}$ is the bunch length at zero intensity, $(\mathrm{Im}Z_\parallel/n)_\mathrm{eff}$ is the effective normalized longitudinal impedance.

 The RF voltage was scaled with the energy to keep the RF acceptance of 5\%.
 The effect of higher-harmonic cavities was simply modeled by multiplying the zero-intensity bunch length $\sigma_{t0}$ by a moderate factor of~3.
-In this calculation, we assumed the "bare" lattice without wigglers and undulators, 100\% coupling, $\varepsilon_y=\varepsilon_x=\varepsilon_{x0}/2$, and an inductive longitudinal impedance $\mathrm{Im}\left(Z_\parallel/n\right)_\mathrm{eff}=0.5~\Omega$.
+In this calculation, we assumed the "bare" lattice without wigglers and undulators, 100\% coupling ($\varepsilon_y=\varepsilon_x)$, and a typical normalized longitudinal impedance $\mathrm{Im}\left(Z_\parallel/n\right)_\mathrm{eff}=0.5~\Omega$.
 Figure~\ref{fig:fig04} shows the emittance $\varepsilon_{x0}$ affected by these collective effects, as a function of the energy $E$ and average beam current $I_\mathrm{aver}$ uniformly distributed in 1000 bunches.

 We found that the emittance at the operational beam intensity reaches a minimum in the energy range of \mbox{3.5-4~GeV}.
-This is due to the strong emittance blow-up caused by IBS at lower energies, while the $E^2$ factor in Equation (\ref{eq:emittance_B}) leads to an increase in emittance at higher energies.
-So there is an optimal energy with the smallest emittance at the operational beam intensity for a particular low-emittance lattice.
+This is due to the strong emittance blow-up caused by IBS at lower energies, while the $E^2$ factor in equation (\ref{eq:emittance_B}) leads to an increase in emittance at higher energies.
+So there is an optimal energy with the smallest emittance at the operational beam intensity for any particular lattice.

-For example, we compared the emittances of four lattices, ESRF-EBS~\cite{ESRF-2023}, APS-U~\cite{APS-U-2018}, NSLS-IIU 7BA~\cite{NSLS2U-H7BA}, and NSLS-IIU CBA~\cite{NSLS2U-CBA}, assuming the empirical energy-dependent limit of the operational beam current presented as the dashed line in Figure~\ref{fig:fig02}.
-The "bare" lattices without wigglers and undulators were used, and a 100\% coupling was assumed.
-The result presented in Figure~\ref{fig:fig05} shows that the energy of the minimum operational emittance depends on the lattice design.
+The light-generating insertion devices (IDs) contribute significantly to the total energy loss per turn $U_0$ determining the radiation damping, emittance, and energy spread.
+Thus for the complex bend lattice~\cite{NSLS2U-CBA} with a full set of IDs, the total energy loss is about 1~MeV compared to 0.3~MeV of the radiation energy loss from bending magnets only.

-Note the bunch volume in the denominator of the IBS growth rate~(\ref{eq:IBS_Tp}) is also relevant for the Touschek lifetime and plays its role in the reduction of the beam lifetime in 4th-generation synchrotrons alongside with the smaller momentum acceptance.
+Assuming the empirical energy-dependent limit of the operational beam current presented as the dashed line in Figure~\ref{fig:fig02}, we carried out emittance scaling with the energy for the following lattices: 1) a hybrid 7BA lattice for the APS Upgrade~\cite{APS-U-2018}, which is the most elaborated MBA lattice in terms of emittance minimization; 2) an MBA lattice based on the ESRF-EBS design scaled to the size of NSLS-II and optimized to achieve minimum emittance~\cite{NSLS2U-H7BA}; 3) the complex bend lattice for NSLS-II upgrade without IDs; 4) the complex bend lattice with a full set of IDs.
+The results are presented in Figure~\ref{fig:fig05}, the minimum emittance at the operational beam current indicates the optimal energy for each lattice.
+Note, the insertion devices slightly move the optimal energy up.